Sco66Baker/DHT22/README.md

 # DHT22
-A Temperature and Humidity Sensor
+A Temperature and Humidity Sensor I use on a NZXT computer case.